The Festival Feet Survival Guide

 If the wellington is your shoe of choice our recommendation is to opt for something higher quality and to avoid cheaper alternatives on the market that are made with lower quality plastics.
 Also, longer socks and even socks that come over the top of the boot are often a good option, especially if you are wearing skirts or shorts as this can prevent any rubbing or blistering which can occur if wearing any shoe for prolonged periods of time.

 For all the doom and gloom and concerns that your festival weekend will be made up of copious amounts of rain and mud, there is of course also the chance that you could have a sun filled weekend and opportunities to stray from the heavy boots and opt for something a little lighter and more fun.
-Where flip flops or sandals may be a no go, with every risk that your toes will get trod on by some of the thousands of spectators, a pair of stylish boat shoes could be just what you need, made with high quality leather and available in a range of eye-catching and unique shades.
+A pair of stylish boat shoes could be just what you need, made with high quality leather and available in a range of eye-catching and unique shades.

 Your festival weekend should never mark the end for your shoes and instead should be the start of more festivals to come.
 The key is the right cleaning and care for your shoes post festival.